 Why is DNS Traffic Important?

 DNS plays a crucial role in how your enterprise’s end users connect to the internet.
 Each connection made by client devices to a domain is recorded in the DNS logs.
-Examining DNS traffic between client devices and your local recursive resolver may yield a plethora of information for forensic research.
+Examining DNS traffic between client devices and your local recursive resolver may yield a plethora of information for forensic research and security monitoring.

 DNS inquiries can reveal the following: